opensearch-project/OpenSearch/sandbox/libs/authn/docs/IDENTITY_TESTING.md

 ./install_demo_configuration.sh
 ```

-and answer yes to all prompts.
+Answer yes to all prompts.

-Go back up to the root directory by running: `cd ../../..`
+Navigate back up to the root directory by running: `cd ../../..`

 and open the `opensearch.yml` file: